qiaoximing/tsneNet/README.md

 Following the idea of t-SNE, we design a loss function representing the difference of the data structures in two feature spaces.
 By simply adding that new loss function to the original supervised learning loss function (typically a cross-entropy loss) and optimizing them together, we can get a much better result.
 The new loss function (we call it tsne-loss) acts as a regularizer, it can help the student network mimic the data structure of the teacher network, along with the regular supervised training process.

+## Related work

+Hinton et al. (2015) [2] shows another way of knowledge transfer between neural networks.
+Normally, neural networks are trained by human annotated labels.
+The labels act as one-hot targets, which contain a single 1 and a whole lot of 0's.
+In that paper, apart from the normal one-hot targets, a new "soft targets" is declared.
+The soft targets is a softened version of probability distribution predicted by a neural network.
+It is produced by adding a *temperature* on the softmax layer.
+Before training a student network, a teacher network will be used to produce the soft targets, and then the original one-hot targets are partially replaced by the soft targets (added together with weights).
+As a result, the student network learns from both the ground truth labels and the soft targets.
+Soft targets contain knowledge of the teachers network and can increase the performance of the student network greatly.

+However, server limits are in that method.
+Because the knowledge transfer is done by utilizing the final output layer, it can not work when the labels do not match.
+For example, the teacher network is trained on imageNet, and the goal of the student network is to distinguish different flowers.
+Otherwise, when the number of labels are too small (for example a yes-or-no problem), the effect of soft targets are minimized.

+We circumvent these restrictions by learning directly from the feature space.
+The feature space contains a full representation of the images, which is not limited by output labels.
+Consequently, knowledge transfer between different domains becomes much easier.
+Finally, our method also makes a inspiring expansion of the usage of t-SNE algorithm.

 ## Implementation

 For demonstration, assuming there is a 5-hidden-layer teacher network and a 5-hidden-layer student network, both of them use MNIST dataset as input.
 Noticed that the size of the student network is much smaller (8-16-32 vs 32-64-512).
 Batch size is set to 100.